Purple Rain (film): Filming

-Principal photography began on October 31, 1983, in Minneapolis, Minnesota and spanned 42 days.
+Principal photography began on October 31, 1983, in Minneapolis, Minnesota, and spanned 42 days.
 The film features many local landmarks, including the Crystal Court of the IDS Center (also shown in segments of the opening credits to The Mary Tyler Moore Show) and the First Avenue nightclub, which was paid $100,000 for usage during filming and was closed for 25 days.
 According to Alan Leeds, several days of shooting were altered due to Day refusing to show up to set due to a rivalry with Prince.

 The Huntington Hotel, where Apollonia stayed, is located on Main Street in downtown Los Angeles.
 In the film, it is supposed to be across the street from First Avenue.
 In the film, Prince rides a customized Hondamatic Honda CM400A motorcycle.
-The road north from Henderson Station, Minnesota along the Minnesota River was the setting for the motorcycle ride scenes.
+The road north from Henderson Station, Minnesota, along the Minnesota River was the setting for the motorcycle ride scenes.
+Some of the First Avenue scenes were shot at The Wiltern.

 During production, Magnoli asked Prince to write one more song that touched on the themes of the film.
 The following day, Prince already had the song, "When Doves Cry", fully produced.

 Although Warner Bros. considered the film "outrageous" at the time, it was accepted for distribution after an internal debate.
 Music industry publicist Howard Bloom had advocated for the film to be released and said that "killing Purple Rain would be a sin against art!".